Seddryck/NBi.Gremlin/README.md

 Artefact provided by this CI:

 - NBi.Gremlin.zip contains the dll needed to extend NBi
-- The tests are run on the Azure CosmosDb platform.
+- The tests are run on the Azure CosmosDb platform and on a Tinkerpop Server

 ## Code ##
 NBi is using **Git** as DCVS and the code is hosted on [Github](https://github.com/Seddryck/NBi.Gremlin).